windust/seajug-intro/sections/index.md

 * Do you want to volunteer?
 * Would like to speak at SeaJUG?
 * Reach out!
-Talk to any of the SeaJUG organizers, OR drop us a line
+Talk to any of the SeaJUG organizers
-* leadership@seajug.org
+* Drop us a line: `leadership@seajug.org`

 --section--